shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 * Save and publish the Teapot rig

-You should end up with something like this in Shotgun:
+You should end up with something like this in {% include product %}:

 {% include figure src="./images/tutorial/image_35.png" %}